NEW: An emotional Knox says she is "overwhelmed"

 “Meredith was Amanda’s friend,” said Philadelphia attorney Theodore Simon, who spoke at the news conference.
 Knox wants the Kercher family to be remembered, Simon said as Knox nodded and appeared to fight tears.

-Knox supporters in Seattle said they planned a rousing welcome.
+Ahead of her arrival, Knox supporters in Seattle said they planned a rousing welcome.

 “To Amanda herself, we say, ‘Way to go, kid,’ ” Tom Wright, founder of the group Friends of Amanda Knox, said Monday night.